 After the crowds died down, the lawyersstepped in.
 To date at least six lawsuits have been filed that seekto prevent SB 1070 from going into effect, including one by the Obamaadministration.

 Undocumented folks and their loved onesare holding their breath, praying that the lawsuits will succeed.
 Butmany of them aren’t putting all of their eggs in that basket.
-Theyknow that ultimately, onlygrassroots action will defeat this evil law
+Theyknow that ultimately, onlygrassroots action will defeat this evil law.

 Which brings us to the meetings.